copperdogma/TwoSkulls/README.md

   ** SD card flakiness: Did a test where I looped 20 times in a row, and if it doesn't read them all first try it does second or third try.
 Maybe a verified number and a retry till success?
-    ** SD: keep re-reading card until we get all 9 skits (store number of skits in a dedicated SD card file) ** MVP: work on the skull only speaking/animating its OWN lines ** CRASHING
+    ** SD: keep re-reading card until we get all 9 skits (store number of skits in a dedicated SD card file) ** MVP: work on the skull only speaking/animating its OWN lines ** fix primary skull's servo seat; carve out jawbone a bit more so it catches better ** CRASHING
+  ** the processAudio function in TwoSkulls.ino hasn't been modified to work with the new AudioPlayer implementation.
+This function might not be used anymore, as the audio processing is now handled within the AudioPlayer class.

   ** creashing fixes?
     ** Buffer Management: The buffer management in AudioPlayer::_provideAudioFrames could be improved.
 Consider using a circular buffer or a more efficient memory management strategy.